polyurichard/lectures/OOD2026/draft.md

 def rename_note(note, new_title):
     note['title'] = new_title
 ```
-**Problem:**
-There's a rule: "Title must not exceed 20 characters."
-However, anyone can break this rule anywhere in the code, and duplicate checks are easy to forget.

-You could scatter validation everywhere:
+This works fine for a proof of concept.
+But as your app grows, cracks begin to show.

+### The Rule Enforcement Problem

+Let's say product management introduces a new requirement: **"Title must not exceed 20 characters."** This seems simple enough.
+In procedural code, you might add validation to your function:

 ```python
 def rename_note(note, new_title):
     if len(new_title) > 20: